fox-archives/glue/docs/api.md

 Whether or not the currently running script has a parent folder of 'auto'.
 Has a value of either `yes` or `no`.

-### `GLUE_COMMANDS_BOOTSTRAP`

-The stage 1 bootstrap commands to executed when a script under the 'commands' directory executes or is sourced

-### `GLUE_ACTIONS_BOOTSTRAP`
+### `GLUE_BOOTSTRAP`

-The stage 1 bootstrap commands to be executed when a script under the 'actions' directory executes or is sourced
+The stage bootstrap commands to executed when a script under the 'commands' or 'actions' directory executes or is sourced.
+This has the contents of the `boostrap.*` file in your Glue store

 ## Directories